-Studies and analysis in the following examples include the validation process applied to a range of organic components and reference media formulations and to a product (M165) supplied to the FAWB/CRCWSC specification.
-The results show that effective results can be achieved by the FAWB specification material studied in all performance areas.
-However there can be significant varied performance between different manufacturers.
-Research has identified that different materials can perform in significantly different ways (Lucas, 2012, 2014, 2016) under different water quality scenarios.
-CORE validation can ensure that the components used are fit for the performance purpose required.
+Studies and analysis in the following report include the accreditation process applied to a range of organic components and reference media formulations for materials available in the Victorian market.
+Comparisons are also made with a product (M165) supplied to the FAWB/CRCWSC specification.
+The results show that effective results can be achieved by the FAWB specification in all performance areas.
+However there can be significant varied performance between different manufacturers thus compromising outcomes.
+Research has identified that different materials can perform in significantly different ways (Lucas, 2012, 2014, 2016).
+BIOMASS Accreditation provides science based evidence that the products manufactured are fit for the performance purpose required.
+It should be noted that the following CORE results identified and compared in this report are based entirely on the chemical reactions in the media.
+CORE treatment performance results are expected to increase when the effects of plant processes on treatment are added to the results.

-The following example is provided to demonstrate typical results from materials that have successfully met the requirements of the validation process.
-The examples are based on results from proprietary products provided by manufacturers of bio filter materials and formulations that have been through the process and been granted validation status.
-Materials from various jurisdictions in Australia and overseas have been through the validation process.
+The following report provides results from materials that have successfully met the requirements of the industry based BIOMASS process.
+Several Victorian manufacturers of bio filter materials and formulations have been through the process and accreditation status granted where applicable.
 Product names have been coded to protect the confidentiality and IP of the individual manufacturers consistent with the requirements of the Australian Research Council Code for the Responsible Conduct of Research.

-The validation process results from over 10 years of independent longitudinal research including studies by University of Newcastle (UoN), University of Technology Sydney, University of NSW and Melbourne University and wide consultation with manufacturers and end users in the public and private sectors.
+The BIOMASS process results from over 10 years of independent longitudinal research including studies by University of Newcastle (UoN), University of Technology Sydney, University of NSW and Melbourne University and wide consultation with manufacturers and end users in the public and private sectors.
 Resultant methods and processes underpin the various CORE Specifications for bio filtration media systems and form part of the system's continuous improvement process.
 A methodology synopsis is provided as an annexure to this report.

-The intention of this report is to publish the performance results of the filter media validated to the CORE system so that subsequent specifications can be incorporated into sustainable procurement practices consistent with the Local Government Act and included in professional training programs with the aim to increase the use of recycled materials in bio filtration systems.
+The intention of this report is to publish the results so that the subsequent specifications can be incorporated into sustainable procurement practices and professional training programs and subsequently increase the use of recycled materials in bio filtration/retention systems.

-Validation results from the testing of materials to a repeatable process.
-Analysis focuses on results from waters with high and low, conservative and non-conservative pollutant concentrations.
-While other more specific material tests are conducted during the validation process the primary performance factors in this report focus on:
+The accreditation process results from testing to the BIOMASS process.
+Analysis focusses on waters with high and low, conservative and non-conservative pollutant concentrations.
+While other more specific material tests are conducted during the accreditation process the primary performance factors in this report focus on:

 - Pollutant removal efficacy.

 - Hydraulic conductivity including PSD analysis.

 - Life span prediction.

-- Leaching behaviour.
+- · Leaching behaviour.

 - Surface vegetation integrity.

-Validation Process description
+BIOMASS Process description